Kilingi-Nõmme

 Kilingi-Nõmme is a town in Pärnu County, southwestern Estonia.
 It is the administrative centre of Saarde Parish.
-It's located on the intersection of Valga–Uulu (Valga–Pärnu, nr 6) and Tartu–Viljandi–Kilingi-Nõmme (nr 92) roads, about 11 km from the Estonian border with Latvia.
+It is located on the intersection of Valga–Uulu (Valga–Pärnu, no. 6) and Tartu–Viljandi–Kilingi-Nõmme (no. 92) roads, about 11 km from the Estonian border with Latvia.

 History

-The settlement was first mentioned in 1560 when a manor named Ovelgunne (also Kurkund) belonging to the Schilling family was established.
+The settlement was first mentioned in 1560, when a manor named Ovelgunne (also Kurkund) belonging to the Schilling family was established.
 In 1789 a tavern was opened in the nearby Nõmme farmstead.
-Hence the name "Kilingi-Nõmme", Kilingi derived from the Schilling surname.
+Hence in the name "Kilingi-Nõmme", Kilingi derived from the Schilling surname.
 In the 1870s when most of the manor's land was handed out to Orthodox believers, the settlement started to develop faster.
 Local congregation was established in 1845, and a parish school three years later.
 Kilingi-Nõmme was then the centre of the surrounding Saarde Parish.

 After the establishment of sawmill, flour mill and spinning factory, Kilingi-Nõmme gained the borough rights in 1919 and eventually the town rights on 1 May 1938.

+On 20 April 1937, a fire in an elementary school and poisonous fumes killed 17 students and injured 50 after film inside of a school movie projector caught fire and set fire to other open canisters of film.